CHTC/Articles/2025-2-27-record-ospool-contributing-institutions.md

     <figcaption>Photo Credit: Daryl Marshke</figcaption>
   </figure>
   <p>
     The <a href="https://osg-htc.org/services/open_science_pool/institutions?institution=University+of+Michigan">University of Michigan-Ann Arbor</a> began contributing to the OSPool in 2022.
-Their resources have contributed over 9.5 million hours to scientific research.
+In the past year, their resources have contributed over 9.5 million hours to scientific research.
   </p>
 </div>